Linux: How to burn a CD/DVD through the command line

 Choose the first option and navigate to the folder that contains the files you want to burn.
 I chose Cut Chemist's “The Audience is Listening” album to demonstrate CDW.
 You can select each file by pressing the “space” key.

 You can then press “q” or “esc” to go back to the start screen and review your file selection.
 For any files that you added on the selection by mistake, you can navigate to the “Delete Files” option and then use the arrow and “delete” keys to remove the highlighted selection.

 CDW has many advanced abilities such as “blanking” a disk or ripping an audio CD on a selected folder.
 To overcome the possible problem of CDW not automatically detecting the disk you have inserted you can go to the “Configuration” menu, press F5 to enter the Hardware options and then on the first entry press enter and choose your device (by pressing enter again).
+To change to a different directory, use the cd command.
 Save the setting with F9.